rancilio-pid/clevercoffee/README.md

 1. All heater power relevant settings are now set and given in percent (and not absolute output) and therefore better to understand
 1. Safetly toogle added to shutdown heater on sensor malfunction (TEMPSENSORRECOVERY)
 1. Many useful functions to be used internally getAverageTemperature(), pastTemperatureChange() + updateTemperatureHistory())
-1. Much tunings and improvements under the hood which stabilizes the system.
+1. Many tunings and improvements under the hood which stabilizes the system (eg in situations of bad WIFI, hardware issues,..).

 # ATTENTION:
 - EEPROM has changed.
 Therefore you have to connect to blynk at least once after flashing, and manually set correct settings in blynk app (see screenshots for default values).